 Pearson supports the notion of free government provision of education led by well-qualified, well-trained teachers, for every child across the world.

-The reality is though, that fifty seven million children have no school available to them.
+The reality is though, that 262 million* children have no school available to them.

 Pearson often partners with governments to improve education systems across the world and intends to continue such efforts.